 So, good time management requires concentrating on one thing at a time.
 It sounds good.
 It sounds easy.
-However, I know that for many of us it is difficult.
+However, I know that for many of you it is difficult.
 Ukrainian people have a very artistic mind.
 They see this and that, and they see something else, and it all runs together.
 Concentrating on one thing, from beginning to end, is perhaps difficult for many of you also.
 If you learn it, it will help you to be successful.

-V. CONFERENCE CALLS
+V. CONFERENCE TELEPHONE CALLS

-This is an option for many of you .
-As you knowThere are apps and programs available by which several people can talk togetherat the same time.
+This is not yet an option for many of you, but soon it may be.
+There are now telephone connections available by which \\\\\ people can phone to you at the same time.
 So, you can talk to and conference with several people at the same time.
+Some of these systems you can buy here now.
+I simply wanted you to know about it.
 They are very, very handy.
 They save hours and hours.

-If you and two other friends need to talk about preparing a pastors' Training Seminar , let us say.
-Instead of them having to come to you on the bus, and you preparing coffee and some sandwiches for them etc; which all takes a lot of time; through this system, you can simply contact each other, and for twenty minutes or half an hour talk together.
+If you and two other friends need to talk about preparing a pastors' conference, let us say.
+Instead of them having to come to you on the bus, and you preparing coffee and some sandwiches for them ...etc; which all takes a lot of time; through this new telephone system, you can simply phone each other, and for twenty minutes or half an hour talk together.
 Everybody knows what topic you are talking about.
 You say, "Do you have your list with topics in front of you?
 Do you have note paper?
 Ok, number one.
 What do you think about this?
 And John, what do you think about this?"
 And so you begin to talk about some of these things.
 "All right.
 Are we agreed to do it this way?
 Okay, let us write it down.
 Next point..."
-And, together, via a video or audio call you can do in twenty minutes, what would otherwise take maybe three hours.
+And, together, over the telephone, you can do in twenty minutes, what would otherwise take maybe three hours.
 Because otherwise you need to travel.
 You need to eat or drink.
+You need to be nice, polite, and all these other things.

-In some cases you could use this method, maybe on a one-on-one basis, with a student also.
+In some cases you can use this method, maybe on a \\\\\on\\\\ basis with a student also.
 If he missed class, you could phone him up, and say, "I am sorry you missed class.
-I would like to video call tomorrow evening and help you with some parts of the lesson.
-So, tomorrow evening what is a good time?
-Be sure to have your book and your notebook ready so I can help you.
+I would like to phone tomorrow evening and help you with some parts of the lesson.
+So, tomorrow evening what is a good time for me to ring?
+Be sure to have your book and your notebook there, so I can help you.
 I love you, and the other students really missed you.
 Thank you.
 We will talk to you tomorrow night.
 Bye."